cilium/cilium/Documentation/installation/k8s-install-migration.rst

         $ cat values-initial.yaml

 .. note::
-In case you are migrating from Calico you need to ensure that Calico doesn't use Cilium's interfaces during the migration.
+In case you are migrating from Calico you need to ensure that Calico doesn't accidently switch Cilium's interfaces during the migration.

 Calico has several modes of operation to decide which network interface to use by default on nodes that it manages.
 This is configured using the Tigera Operator's spec.calicoNetwork.nodeAddressAutodetectionV4 (and respectively nodeAddressAutodetectionV6 for IPv6) parameter.
 By default, it is set to ``firstFound: true``, which will use the first detected network interface on the node.
 Check this value with: